gusibi/moli_ai/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+moli-ai-box is a Google Palm client written in Flutter aiming to provide a convenient learning project to satisfy personal usage needs

 A few resources to get you started if this is your first Flutter project: